Ekkehard-Schulze/indoor-climate-logger/README.md

 2. The logger reports time in a fixed time zone defined by 'UTC_offset_hours' when using NTP or CPython time.
 With the DS3231 I2C clock, the logged time is based on the clock's 'set' time with no offset added.

-8. NTP time is supported only for Wifi enabled microcontroller
+8. NTP time is supported only for Wifi enabled microcontroller.

 3. The optional script _user_settings.py_ overrides the settings in the head of _indoor-climate-logger.py_.
 This is convenient for configuring multiple loggers with the same indoor-climate-logger.py script.
 For a single logger, delete user_settings.py and edit